goyal-aman/goyal-aman.github.io/hello/content/blog/[One Paper Later] On-demand Container Loading in AWS Lambda.md

 ### Filesystem Preparation

-- When a container image is used for Lambda, its layers are flattened into a single **ext4 filesystem**.
+- When a container image is used for Lambda, at the time of Lambda function creation, its layers are flattened into a single **ext4 filesystem**.
 - This filesystem is split into **512 KiB blocks** in a **deterministic** way — meaning the same input always results in the same set of blocks.
 - Each block is **individually encrypted** using **convergent encryption**:
     - A **cryptographic hash (AES-256)** of the block is computed (with a salt).